Improving adolescent sexual and reproductive health: A systematic review of potential interventions

 Adolescents have special sexual and reproductive health needs (whether or not they are sexually active or married).
 This review assesses the impact of interventions to improve adolescent sexual and reproductive health (including the interventions to prevent female genital mutilation/cutting [FGM/C]) and to prevent intimate violence.
 Among interventions to prevent FGM/C, community mobilization and female empowerment strategies have the potential to raise awareness of the adverse health consequences of FGM/C and reduce its prevalence; however, there is a need to conduct methodologically rigorous intervention evaluations.
 There was limited and inconclusive evidence for the effectiveness of interventions to prevent intimate partner violence.
 Further studies with rigorous designs, longer term follow-up, and standardized and validated measurement instruments are required to maximize comparability of results.
 Future efforts should be directed toward scaling-up evidence-based interventions to improve adolescent sexual and reproductive health in low- and middle-income countries, sustain the impacts over time, and ensure equitable outcomes.

-Adolescents, All, Both sexes, Child health, Disability, Genitourinary and gynaecologic diseases, Health, HIV and sexually transmitted infections, Maternal and perinatal health, Mental health, Non-communicable diseases (all), Other injuries, Pregnant women, Protection, Sexual and reproductive health, Skin infections
+Adolescents, Both sexes (for groups of both male and female persons), Child health, Conflict, Cyclone/Hurricane/Typhoon, Disability, Drought, Earthquake, Epidemic/Endemic, Extreme temperatures, Extreme violence/Accidents, Fire, Flash flood/Flood, Genitourinary and gynaecologic conditions, Health, Heavy rain, HIV and sexually transmitted infections, Humanitarian access, Insect infestation, Landslide/mudslide, Maternal and perinatal health, Mental health, Non-communicable diseases (all), Other injuries, Population displacement, Population return, Pregnant/lactating women, Protection, Sexual and reproductive health, Skin infections, Snowfall/snow avalanche, Storm/storm surge, Technological disaster, Tornado, Tsunami, Violent wind, Volcano